alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 Epilogue, all weapon aspects, and 21 heat before setting it down.
 At some point, it does get easy to fall into the builds you know are overpowered, but that's the fate of every roguelike.
 What Hades 1 does well is make you feel overpowered when you get a good run going - and then killing you regardless if you don't respect the bosses enough.
+It just does a lot of things right.
 I don't like how grindy the story progression gets by the end, where you're just waiting for a character to provide a dialogue option, but most players will not reach that point.

 ## Incremental Games

 Incremental games were a mistake, do not recommend.
-If you're unfamiliar with the genre, *Cookie Clicker* is the prototypical example.
+If you're unfamiliar with the genre, Cookie Clicker is the prototypical example.
 You start with a small number of resources, then achieve exponentially larger resources through increasingly complicated progression and automation systems.
 I tried one of the highly recommended ones, and no joke, it took